-As Millennials, we thrive on emails.
+As millennials, we thrive on emails.
 We live our daily lives around our virtual inboxes, and we experience most joyous news or harrowing announcements via email.
-As Adestra's study indicates, 73% of Millennials showed a preference towards communication via email, with 44% of us staying glued to our smartphones to check these messages upon waking up.
-As a Millennial yourself, you probably use your email for all major communication, but do you know how to write a good introduction email?
+As Adestra's study indicates, 73% of millennials showed a preference towards communication via email, with 44% of us staying glued to our smartphones to check these messages upon waking up.
+As a millennial yourself, you probably use your email for all major communication, but do you know how to introduce yourself in an email?

 We've all gotten that email that made us feel a twinge of sympathy for the sender.